Walk one or more sections of the Pennine Way – England’s original National Trail

 Barnard Castle Camping and Caravanning Club Site

-Located on the northeastern edge of the Yorkshire Dales National Park, handy for the attractions of Teesdale and within walking distance of Barnard Castle or Barney as it is known locally, this tree-lined campsite is the perfect place to relax and unwind.
-If you’re looking for peace and tranquility or a rural location with plenty of walking and cycling opportunities, Barnard Castle Club Site is for you.
+Located on the north eastern edge of the Yorkshire Dales National Park, handy for the attractions of Teesdale and within walking distance of Barnard Castle or Barney as it is known locally, this tree-lined campsite is the perfect place to relax and unwind.
+If you’re looking for peace and tranquillity or a rural location with plenty of walking and cycling opportunities, Barnard Castle Club Site is for you.

 Haltwhistle Camping and Caravanning Club Site